dkvz/dorade-noframework-blog/README.md

 * I often use checks to !== undefined, especially for callbacks.
 I can probably just use if (callback) or event better, something like (callback && callback())  -> To check.
 * Theme color in the manifest.json is wrong.
 * The styles folder should be inside src.
+* Add "exit page" callbacks in routing to unregister event listeners on some pages.
+  * Removing nodes also GCs the listeners, but not very effectively on old IE versions (as in IE 8).
+  * So this is very low priority.